rangsimanketkaew/AWS-HPC/install-nwchem-openmpi.md

 /home/ubuntu/nwchem-6.8.1/bin/LINUX64/nwchem
 ```

-7. Create a resouce file and put it as a hidden file under your home directory.
+7. Create a resource file and put it as a hidden file under your home directory.